 What is Impermanent Loss?

-2. Suppose that after a period of time, the CET price rises, and the amount of the pool tokens has changed into 500 CET and 1 000 USDT.
-The constant product 500 * 1 000 = 500 000 remains the same, but at this time, 1 CET = 2 USDT.
+2. Suppose that after a while, the CET price rises, and the amount of the pool tokens has changed to 500 CET and 1,000 USDT.
+The constant product 500 * 1,000 = 500,000 remains the same, but at this time, 1 CET = 2 USDT.
 LP Adam's holdings in the pool also change accordingly, becoming 50 CET and 100 USDT.

 4. At the time of adding liquidity, Adam owned 100 CET and 50 USDT.
 If he simply held the tokens and did not invest in the liquidity pool, the total asset value would be 100 * 2 + 50 = 250 USDT.
 However, after removing liquidity, he only gets 200 USDT.
 The difference in value between adding liquidity and simply holding the assets is the impermanent loss.
 In Adam‘s case, the loss is 50 USDT.